 EA has created The Dragon’s Keep for people like me, but frankly it’s filled with so many names and lore that I have a feeling it all isn’t necessary.
 It’s hard to follow good chunks of it after awhile.
 So that’s why I gathered a few links that are necessary to watch/read before venturing into The Dragon’s Keep, as they do a better job of creating a recap of Dragon Age:

-Driving ferraris and attending parties with goody bags full of diamonds are what freelancers are made for, but that’s not the realistic picture of how freelancers actually live.
-With the luxuries of working from home and setting your own schedule come the hurdles of sporadic work availability and the too frequent non-payments.
-Though my situation is a bit different where I actually juggle full-time work with side gigs, recently I’ve come across one of the greatest challenges freelance writers face… the constant shuffle of changing your voice.
+Driving ferraris and attending lavish parties is what freelancers are made for, but that’s not the life freelancers actually live.
+With the luxuries of working from home and setting your own schedule come the immense hurdles of sporadic work availability and the too frequent non-payments.
+Though recently I’ve come across something I as a freelance writer, which I’ve deemed one of the greatest challenges we all fall victim to… the constant shuffle of changing your voice.

 From famous authors to popular editorial outlets, everyone has their unique style.
-That style is the underlying factor that sustains business—it’s recognizable and it relates to the audience interested in what that person or outlet has to say.
-For freelance writers, finding the balance between what your voice is and integrating the style of whatever publication you’re writing for—unless you’re a popular enough columnist who is given free reign—is an important and delicate feat to accomplish.
+That style is the underlying factor that sustains a business—it’s recognizable and it relates to the audience interested in what that person or outlet has to say.
+For freelance writers, finding the balance between what your voice is and integrating the style of whatever publication you’re writing for is an important and delicate balance to accomplish.

 Truthfully this is how a writer develops their own voice, but I will admit there have been a few moments I’ve lost what I thought my style was.
-There were times I struggled to meet the needs of the outlets I’m writing for while reassuring myself I’m still being represented.
+There were times I struggled to meet the needs of the outlets while reassuring myself I’m still representing myself accurately.

 Life is all about evolving, so I’m still learning who I am and what that means for my writing.
-I’ve realized I shouldn’t allow those types of circumstances question my own capabilities, instead I should meet the challenge head on and learn at least one lesson from the experience that I can use to advance my career.
-I hope other aspiring freelance writers (be they critics or storytellers) who happen upon this post do the same!
+I’ve realized I shouldn’t allow those types of circumstances question my own capabilities; instead, I should meet the challenge head-on and take learnings from these experiences to help me advance my career.

 That said, don’t feel afraid to challenge edits you feel hinder what you know your voice to be.
 A good editor will explain in greater detail why they feel their edit was necessary, or find a mutual compromise.
 That way everyone involved learns from the exchange.